Conspiracy to defraud: History

 The following specimen count was formerly contained in paragraph 13 of the Second Schedule to the Indictments Act 1915 before it was repealed.

 Mode of trial and sentence

-A person guilty of conspiracy to defraud is liable on conviction on indictment to imprisonment for any term not exceeding ten years, or to a fine, or to both.
+A person guilty of conspiracy to defraud is liable on conviction to imprisonment for any term not exceeding ten years, or to a fine, or to both.

 Jurisdiction

 Conspiracy to defraud is a Group B offence for the purposes of Part I of the Criminal Justice Act 1993.